socialcopsdev/hugo-starter/README.md

  - The `hugo server` command serves the site to [ localhost:1313/hugo-starter](http://localhost:1313/hugo-starter/),  automatically watches the project files, and runs a live reload script on the web page whenever a change is made.
  - By running `gulp watch` and `hugo server` at the same time, you can automatically sync resource changes from `/src` directly to the webpage.
 As a shortcut for running both watchers at once, use `npm start`.

 You can also place prebuilt resources, such as libraries and fonts, directly in the `/static` directory.
-These will be overwritten by Gulp if they have the path `js/scripts.js` or `css/style.css`.
+These will be overwritten

+ by Gulp if they have the path `js/scripts.js` or `css/style.css`.

+## How To

+### Add a Page

+Create a new file called `{pagename}.html` in the  `/content/{section}/ `directory.

+At the top of the file, add some metadata, called [Front Matter](https://gohugo.io/content/front-matter/).

+Here's an example -

+    +++
+    title = "Sample Product 1"
+    draft = false
+    type = "page"
+    script = "product.js"
+    +++

+ - Title - The page title.
+This is what will appear in the browser tab.
+ - Draft - This will be more useful once the website is in production.
+For now just set it to false.
+ - Type - The HTML template on which to show the page.
+This is where we add the header, footer, etc.  Use "page" for all stand-alone pages.
+ - Script - (optional) The javascript file to send with the page, for page specific behavior.
+Should correspond to a file in `/src/js/page/`.

+The rest of the file should contain the html for the page content, i.e. whatever is between the header and the footer.
+Don't import any external javascript or css files here, it will hurt the SEO and page load.

+### Javascript

+#### Add javascript to a page

+Add a new file in `/src/js/page/` called `{pagetitle}.js`  Add the custom javascript here.
+The the page content file, add `script ="{pagetitle}.js"` to the Front Matter metadata.
+The script should now download and run whenever the page is visited.

+#### Add a javascript library

+Add the library JS file to `/src/js/vendor`.
+During the Gulp build process it will be minified and combined with all other libraries in the directory, and imported before the page-specific scripts on each page.

+#### Add global javascript

+For any javascript that should be run on every page, add it to `/src/js/scripts.js`.

+### CSS

+#### Add a SCSS rule

+Add the rule to the appropriate file in the `/src/scss` directory.

+#### Add a CSS library

+Add the library CSS file to the `/src/css` directory.